nRFCloud/utils/python/modem-firmware-1.3+/README.md

-  --ca_key CA_KEY       Filepath to your CA's private key PEM (default: ) --csv CSV             Filepath to provisioning csv file (default: provision.csv) --port PORT           Specify which serial port to open, otherwise pick from list (default: None) -a, --append          When saving provisioning csv, append to it (default: False) -A, --all             List ports of all types, not just Nordic devices (default: False) -g, --gateway         Force use of shell commands to enter and exit at command mode (default: False)
+  --ca_key CA_KEY       Filepath to your CA's private key PEM (default: ) --csv CSV             Filepath to provisioning csv file (default: provision.csv) --port PORT           Specify which serial port to open, otherwise pick from list (default: None) --id_str ID_STR       Device ID to use instead of UUID.
+Will be a prefix if used with --id_imei (default: ) --id_imei             Use IMEI for device ID instead of UUID.
+Add a prefix with --id_str (default: False) -a, --append          When saving provisioning csv, append to it (default: False) -A, --all             List ports of all types, not just Nordic devices (default: False) -g, --gateway         Force use of shell commands to enter and exit at command mode (default: False)